 As war and repression have transformed once-livable communities into horrific dominions of rape, murder, ruination, and despair, the world has become awash in refugees.
-There are more today—nearly 60 million—than at any time since World War II.
-Half of these are children.
+By 2015 there were more than at any time since World War II — nearly 60 million.
+Half of these were children.
 In November 2015, for its first virtual reality news story, The New York Times Magazine presented an 11-minute video that introduced readers to three of them: 11-year-old Oleg, who lives amid the ruins of his coal-mining village in eastern Ukraine; Hana, a 12-year-old Syrian girl who has spent three years living in a tent in a refugee camp in Lebanon; and nine-year-old Chuol, who fled into the snake- and crocodile-infested swamps of South Sudan with his mother and grandmother after soldiers raided their village and burned his father and grandfather alive.

-State-of-the-art VR headsets not yet being commercially available, the Times distributed more than a million Google Cardboard viewers to its subscribers.
+State-of-the-art VR headsets not yet being commercially available in 2015, the Times distributed more than a million Google Cardboard viewers to its subscribers.
 Even this rudimentary device gave users a sense of presence that conventional video cannot provide: A scene in which sacks of food are air-dropped onto an island in the South Sudanese swamps, for instance, puts you right there, not viewing from the safe remove of a screen.
 Virtual reality remains an experimental medium, especially for narrative — but experiments such as this one demonstrate vividly what it can accomplish.